What We Offer

 Chorionic Villus Sampling (CVS)

-Chorionic villus sampling or CVS is the first-trimester procedure for prenatal diagnosis of fetal chromosomal and genetic disorders, usually performed 11 to 13 weeks from the beginning of the last menstrual period.
-The procedure can be done one of two ways.
-In singleton pregnancies, most of the time the patient is placed in stirrups, and a speculum is inserted just as for a Pap smear.
-A small catheter (similar to a straw) is passed painlessly through the cervix and maneuvered into the placental tissue under ultrasound guidance.
-A syringe is then attached to the end of the catheter, and a very small amount of tissue is aspirated.
-In some cases (about 30% of the time), depending upon the position of the placenta, a needle may be inserted trans abdominally and maneuvered into the placenta (not the fluid).
-In either case several milligrams of tissue are sent to the lab.
-Tests can then be performed for chromosomal (e.g. Down Syndrome) molecular diagnosis (such as cystic fibrosis, or FISH for a quick read of chromosomes such as Down Syndrome), or enzymatic analysis (for some biochemical disorders).
+Chorionic villus sampling, or CVS, is the first-trimester procedure for prenatal diagnosis of fetal chromosomal and genetic disorders, usually performed 11 to 13 weeks from the beginning of the last menstrual period although in some instances it can be used much later in pregnancy.
+The procedure is done one of two ways.
+In singleton pregnancies, most of the time (about 70% of the time for us) we place the patient in stirrups, and a speculum is inserted just as for a Pap smear.
+A small plastic catheter (similar to a straw) is passed painlessly through the cervix and maneuvered under ultrasound guidance into the placental tissue.
+A syringe is then attached to the end of the catheter, and a very small amount of placental tissue is aspirated.
+In some cases (about 30% of the time for singletons), depending upon the position of the placenta, a needle may be inserted transabdominally, like an amniocentesis, and maneuvered into the placenta (not the fluid).
+Most American women given the choice between a “Pap smear” like experience or a needle, prefer the “Pap Smear.”
+In experienced operators, however, do as many as 90% of cases abdominally, because they do not have the experience to perform the vaginal approach.

 Laboratory Testing